la2050/archive/_projects/2016/enhancing-the-schoolyard-to-promote-outdoor-learning.md

   sculpture, art, and sensory gardens, performances, adventure and water play, nature discovery and informal gatherings.
 Both the project and its outcome are envisioned to support learning.
+project_proposal_impact:
+  - Proficiency in English and Language Arts and Math
+  - Early education
+  - Students’ perceived sense of safety at and on the way to school
+  - Suspension and expulsion rates
+  - Truancy rates in elementary and middle schools
 category: learn
 body_class: blueberry